Yacine-ai-tech/Yacine-ai-tech/README.md

 **HyperTech Connect** — zero-trust, protocol-agnostic IoT and edge-management platform for infrastructure-constrained environments (WireGuard mesh, MQTT/LoRaWAN/Modbus/CAN bus gateway, delta-compressed OTA firmware).
 Architecture fully designed; physical validation on ESP32 and LilyGO T-SIM7000G hardware, remainder emulated and simulated.

-**HyperFlow** — digital-agriculture platform for smart irrigation across the Sahel, including migration tooling for legacy, informally-structured land-ownership records.
+**HyperFlow** — digital-agriculture platform for smart irrigation in Niger, built for Sahel-wide infrastructure conditions, including migration tooling for legacy, informally-structured land-ownership records.

 ## Research Direction

-Applied research on low-resource African languages through *Cibiyar Karatu*, an offline-first adaptive-learning platform for Hausa, Zarma, and Fulfulde speakers on entry-level hardware — currently in prototyping and testing, with real-user testing to follow.
-Pre-incorporation stage; architecture and product design are not detailed publicly.
+*Cibiyar Karatu* ("Centre of Learning" in Hausa) is a subject-agnostic, offline-first adaptive learning platform for Niger and the Sahel, spanning formal, non-formal, and informal learning — French instruction alongside Hausa, Zarma, and Fulfulde, on entry-level Android hardware, with or without a network connection.
+Alongside the platform, it produces a parallel research contribution: corpus and benchmark work for Hausa, Zarma, and Fulfulde — three languages with wide disparity in existing NLP coverage despite their combined speaker count.
+Zarma and Fulfulde remain acutely under-resourced; Hausa, though still classified as low-resource, already has meaningful benchmark and corpus infrastructure this work builds on rather than starts from scratch.
+Currently in prototyping and testing, pre-incorporation; architecture and product design are not detailed publicly.

 I'm also working toward graduate-level engineering training, aimed at closing the hardware and robotics gap my own software work keeps surfacing — physical AI: natural-scene computer vision, robotics, and embedded systems, beyond the document- and simulation-bound versions I've shipped so far.